TankHQ/tank/docs/7-advanced-operations.md

 ```

 ## Expr
-[`expr!()`](https://docs.rs/tank/latest/tank/macro.expr.html) is your tactical toolkit for crafting query expressions in Tank, blending Rust syntax with SQL semantics for precision strikes in database operations.
-It parses your input into an expression tree that drivers translate into backend-specific syntax.
-You can use it to specify conditions for fetch queries or column default values.
+[`expr!()`](https://docs.rs/tank/latest/tank/macro.expr.html) parses a Rust‑like expression into a typed AST that drivers translate into backend‑specific SQL.
+Use it for conditions or default values.

 It accepts a subset of Rust syntax with additional sentinel tokens for SQL semantics:
 - `42`, `1.2`, `"Alpha"`, `true`, `NULL`, `[1, 2, 3]` literal values